oacore/content/pages/ref-audit.md

 DOI has been assigned.
 According to RIOXX, DOI of the resource should be put in the *rioxxterms:version_of_record* field.

-4. **Release deposit dates publicly, so that they are harvestable by CORE**: At present, record deposit dates are not explicitly exposed by repositories in both RIOXX nor standard Dublin Core (DC).
+4. **Release deposit dates publicly, so that they are indexable by CORE**: At present, record deposit dates are not explicitly exposed by repositories in both RIOXX nor standard Dublin Core (DC).
 We are working with the RIOXX team to encourage explicit sharing of this information in a machine-readable form and